A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Introduction

-QAnon is an conspiracy theory umbrella that encompasses a wide spectrum of people, including Trump supporters, COVID-19 deniers and anti-vaxxers.
-An anonymous government official known as `Q' emerged on 4chan (anonymous English-language forum) in 2017, declaring that there is a cabal of upper hierarchy elites controlling the States, using their power to covertly abuse children (\#pizzagate); The theory encourages people to follow Donald Trump (this conspiracy theory emerged during his presidency) and believes that Trump will arrest all the members in the `Deep State' including Hillary Clinton and Barack Obama and finally bring the cabal to justice \cite{DBLP:journals/corr/abs-2101-08750, aliapoulios2021gospel, zuckerman2019qanon, 10.3389/fsoc.2020.615727}.
+One of the most popular conspiracy theories is QAnon.
+QAnon is a conspiracy theory umbrella that encompasses a wide spectrum of people, including Trump supporters, COVID-19 deniers, and anti-vaxxers.
+An anonymous government official known as `Q' emerged on 4chan (anonymous English-language forum) in 2017, declaring that there was a cabal of upper hierarchy elites controlling the States, using their power to covertly abuse children (\#pizzagate); The theory encourages people to follow Donald Trump (this conspiracy theory emerged during his presidency) and believes that Trump will arrest all the members in the `Deep State' including Hillary Clinton and Barack Obama and finally bring the cabal to justice \cite{aliapoulios2021gospel, zuckerman2019qanon, 10.3389/fsoc.2020.615727}.
 Although QAnon is not an extreme organization, extremists existed amongst the QAnon movement.
-On January 6\textsuperscript{th} 2021, an organized group of pro-Trump protesters rushed into the US Capitol.
-This well-known violence proved that far-right extremists existed amongst QAnon believers.
+On January 6\textsuperscript{th} 2021, an organized group of pro-Trump protesters rushed into the US Capitol building.
+This well-known violence proved that far-right extremists existed amongst QAnon are present believers.

-During the COVID-19 pandemic, QAnon used controversial and popular social topics to get more exposure.
-For instance, QAnon conspiracy theory blamed China for its long-term cover-up of the coronavirus; diffused an idea that mandated quarantine helped protect Joe Biden during the election; questioned the travel ban and advocated use of hydroxychloroquine; arbitrarily connected COVID-19 to the presidential election and China so that the coronavirus is just a media hyped tool to secure the Democrats' victory in the election; and even introduced discord element such as `Black Lives Matter' to the 2020 US presidential election~\cite{Hannah_2021}.
+During the COVID-19 pandemic, QAnon has used controversial and popular social topics to get more exposure.
+For instance, QAnon conspiracy theories blamed China for its long-term cover-up of the coronavirus; diffused an idea that mandated quarantine helped protect Joe Biden during the election; questioned the travel ban and advocated the use of hydroxychloroquine; arbitrarily connected COVID-19 to the presidential election and China so that the coronavirus was just a media-hyped tool to secure the Democrats' victory in the election, and even introduced a discord element such as `Black Lives Matter' to the 2020 US presidential election~\cite{Hannah_2021}.

 Meanwhile, QAnon arbitrarily connected COVID-19 to the US presidential election and China to extend its beliefs~\cite{Hannah_2021}.
 Surveys about the QAnon conspiracy theory discovered that the majority of the US citizens who have heard of QAnon think the conspiracy theory is harmful to the country \cite{pew}.
-There are, however, many people holding middle positions (referred to as `swing users') who consider QAnon as neither harmful nor helpful; they can not be neglected as they have the potential to become the pro-QAnon in the long run.
+There are, however, many people holding positions between the two extremes (referred to as `less-leaning users') who consider QAnon as neither harmful nor helpful; they can not be neglected as they have the potential to become the pro-QAnon in the long run.